PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Classic Reinforcement Learning Algorithms

-In an effort to ascertain the credibility of OmniSafe ’s algorithmic implementation, a com-parative assessment was conducted, juxtaposing the performance of classical reinforcement learning algorithms, such as DDPG, TD3 and SAC.
+In an effort to ascertain the credibility of OmniSafe ’s algorithmic implementation, a comparative assessment was conducted, juxtaposing the performance of classical reinforcement learning algorithms, such as DDPG, TD3 and SAC.
 The performance table is provided in <a href="#compare_off_policy">Table 1</a>, with well-established open-source implementations, specifically [Tianshou](https://github.com/thu-ml/tianshou) and [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).